tomokawaguchi/minesweeper/README.md

 ## Refection

-- Initially I have almost achieved this project without `Cell` class.
+- Initially I have almost achieved this project without `Cell` class by. utilisiung 2 of 2D arrays.
 However I start to realise that it would be very handly to have `Cell` class that can hold each state such as `hasMine`,`minesNearby`and other fields that I have ended up creating.
 This process was very interesting as it have made me realised how powerful it is to create your own class in such situation.

 - It was a great challenge to handle 2D arrays constantly, which is quite different situation from past projects in JavaScript.